 When a pet leaves us, the loss and grief are deep and profound.
 For those who have more pets than one, two, or more … it is not any easier for any one of them who passes.

-Mike and I recently lost our two boys, Desi and Luke, within three weeks.
+We recently lost our two boys, Desi and Luke, within three weeks.
 We knew it was coming, it was no surprise; we were able to prepare ourselves as the time drew near, but it still added a scar on our hearts.

 We spent time loving them and saying our goodbyes.
 We cried many tears with them in our arms.